Want to reward staff without adding to payroll cost? Here’s how to do it

 Additional holiday leave

-An excellent way to thank or reward staff is to offer additional holiday entitlement in their future contractual entitlement.
+An excellent way to thank or reward staff is to offer additional holiday entitlement.
 This can be seen as a major staff perk and is likely to retain valued employees seeking a work-life balance.
+In 2022, there is an additional bank holiday to commemorate the Queen’s Platinum jubilee.
+Not every employer is obliged to recognise this holiday if they don’t contractually recognise official bank holidays, so this may be a good way to provide an additional day’s holiday without it becoming an ongoing entitlement.

 Examining Job Titles

-There are various motivators in work, and some staff are motivated by status; thus looking at job titles and formalising structures can make people feel valued and important to their employer.
+There are various motivators in work, and some staff are motivated by status; so looking at job titles and formalising structures can make people feel valued and important to their employer.
+A title change will be the motivator to increase an employee’s status and encourage them to stay in their role.

-Offering training can be a great alternative to a pay rise – upskilling your workforce is crucial and in turn, your employee gets a number of new skills they might not have achieved without you.
+Offering training is a very practical way to invest in employees and reap a return on that investment – upskilling your workforce is crucial and in turn, your employee gets a number of new skills they might not have achieved without you.

 Sometimes a staff social event is a great way to say thank you.
-Planning a future, safe event or get together can really help team working as well as making people feel valued.
+As restrictions ease, planning that summer barbecue or get togethers can really help employees feel like a team again as well as making people feel that their contribution is valued.

 Spruce up the Office